-- > These changes are set to address capability and capacity issues across the broader local government sector - i.e. Better Local Government Reforms. - > The key outcome of these reforms will be measurable improvements in asset performance, investments and overall community satisfaction and resilience. - > Following the Canterbury Earthquakes, central government has encouraged improved local government understanding of their natural hazards. - > The Alpine fault last ruptured in 1717.
+- Following the Canterbury Earthquakes, central government has encouraged improved local government understanding of their natural hazards. - The Alpine fault last ruptured in 1717.
 History shows it ruptures approximately every 300 years.
 It is likely to rupture during the term of this plan. - > QLDC's water services are at risk to natural hazards including flood, lake tsunami and earthquakes. - > A review of the current natural hazard shared funding arrangements between central and local government is nearing completion.

-- PROPOSED SOLUTION - > Sourcing additional funding for three waters infrastructure. - > Local Government New Zealand (LGNZ) and the Ministry of Business, Innovation and Employment (MBIE) are exploring options for addressing persistent barriers to regional economic development and growth, which include the issue of funding infrastructure in high volume tourist areas.
-One potential option are Special Economic Zones (SEZs) which could provide a mechanism for addressing these barriers. - > Regularly review asset criticality, understanding of natural hazards, risk mitigation strategies - including insurance cover and align business continuity plans to good industry practice. - QLDC has been successful in sourcing funding from MBIE through the Housing Infrastructure Fund (HIF) in relation to proposed developments in Ladies Mile, Quail Rise and Kingston.
+Sourcing additional funding for three waters infrastructure.

+- > Local Government New Zealand (LGNZ) and the Ministry of Business, Innovation and Employment (MBIE) are exploring options for addressing persistent barriers to regional economic development and growth, which include the issue of funding infrastructure in high volume tourist areas.
+One potential option are Special Economic Zones (SEZs) which could provide a mechanism for addressing these barriers. - Regularly review asset criticality, understanding of natural hazards, risk mitigation strategies - including insurance cover and align business continuity plans to good industry practice. - > QLDC has been successful in sourcing funding from MBIE through the Housing Infrastructure Fund (HIF) in relation to proposed developments in Ladies Mile, Quail Rise and Kingston.
 This money will be used to build infrastructure to facilitate the supply of housing within the local market.
 QLDC's code of practice, service level agreements and all other corporate performance measures will continue to apply as new and existing networks are upgraded and expanded.